n3rdopolis/rebeccablackos/README.txt

   this is RebeccaBlackOS.
 This KDE blog post from 2011 also inspired the idea. http://ivan.fomentgroup.org/blog/2011/05/02/splash-screens-and-qml/

   There are many native Wayland toolkits and libraries installed, QT, KDE Frameworks 5, GTK, EFL, Clutter and SDL has been compiled on this CD to support
   Wayland as well as mpv, and gstreamer.
-There are a few applications that don't work, but many more are starting to work.

   Xwayland is also included, which allows X applications to run under a Wayland server.
 Xwayland is very usable except for a few bugs.